Our Chair of Trustees: Chris Shelley

 Chris Shelley is the Director of Student and Academic Services at the University of Greenwich, where he leads a range of services and functions that are crucial to the student experience.
 Chair of Trustees

-Our Deputy Chair of Trustees: Jean McLean
+Our Deputy Chair of Trustees: Dr Emma Short & Lucy Thomas

 Our Treasurer: Steve Moffatt